rhysmoggs/ms3-final-cocktails/TESTING.md

 -   As seen from the style.css file, there is a lot of custom CSS.
 Media queries were used at different breakpoints - although time consuming, it was vital to invest time into this to ensure the website was functioning correctly on various displays to ensure a major [User Targets](#as-a-new-user) was met.
-Some JavaScript tweaks were also implemented to alter the class width at different stages of the website e.g. the main menu, website itself or the end.

 -   Placed a background-colour behind the score for readability purposes as a Lighthouse test had brought up contrast issues between the gold text colour and the lighter background.